UdiOshi85/GenericSettings/README.md

 ## Introduction

-As an android developer for 6 years, many times i've started new project (For myself or in my work) and had to do SettingsActivity over and over again.
+As an android developer for 6 years, many times I've started new project (For myself or in my work) and had to do Settings Activity over and over again.
-So I had enoght. wasted to much time in my life doing same code every time.
+So I had enough. wasted to much time in my life doing same code every time.

 #### Native settings preference - Pros & Cons